felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 > (source: [IBM](https://web.archive.org/web/20220807135552/https://www.ibm.com/cloud/learn/devops-a-complete-guide))

 I expect this quote to feel opaque to most Physicists still undergoing their studies.
-At least, it felt completely impenetrable to me.
+At least, it used to feel completely impenetrable to me.

 Every search result required me to do at least three other searches to understand what sentences meant.
 For a while, it felt like I was